eclipse-openj9/openj9-docs/docs/diag_overview.md

 ## Debugging tools and interfaces

-### Dump viewer
+### Dump viewer tool

 Because system dumps are binary files, OpenJ9 provides a dump viewer tool (`jdmpview`) to analyze the contents.
 This tool can work with dumps from any platforms independently of a system debugger.
 For more information, see [Dump viewer](tool_jdmpview.md).

-### JVMTI tools interface

-OpenJ9 supports the Java Virtual Machine Tool Interface (JVMTI) and provides extensions that allow JVMTI tools to obtain diagnostic information or trigger diagnostic operations in the VM.
-For more information, see [JVMTI extensions](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/jvmti_extensions.html).

-### DTFJ Interface

-OpenJ9 includes the Diagnostic Tool Framework for Java (DTFJ) API.
-Custom applications can be written that use this API to access a wide range of information in a system dump or a Java dump.
-For more information, see [Using DTFJ](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/dtfj.html).

 ### JPDA tools

 OpenJ9 is compliant with the Java Platform Debugging Architecture (JPDA), which means you can use any JPDA tool for diagnosis, including [Eclipse JDT Debug](https://www.eclipse.org/eclipse/debug/index.php).

+### Java Virtual Machine Tool Interface (JVMTI)

+OpenJ9 supports the JVMTI and provides extensions that allow JVMTI tools to obtain diagnostic information or trigger diagnostic operations in the VM.
+For more information, see [Java Virtual Machine Tool Interface](interface_jvmti.md).

+### Diagnostic Tool Framework for Java (DTFJ) Interface

+OpenJ9 includes the DTFJ API.
+Custom applications can be written that use this API to access a wide range of information in a system dump or a Java dump.
+For more information, see [Diagnostic Tool Framework for Java](interface_dtfj.md).